Minor in Fine Arts

 • Waist up shot of African-American man wearing mask looking at camera while standing with arms crossed against modern art paintings in gallery

-Business offers graduates varied opportunities in working in art management, or
+Business offers graduates varied opportunities in working in art management

 • Legal justice scales in front of colorful background illustration of diverse head shaped cut outs